crystallabs/RO4R/README.md

 and real times.
 (That's benchmark for the 10,000 iterations that the example client does).

-Second line are the contents of the shared Hash object.
+The second line are the contents of the shared Hash object.
 In it you see the :counter that was created on the client side, and two keys that were initialized by the example server.

 ### Modifying/querying shared object

-You can open another terminal and run the example client under `irb -r`, which will do its thing and leave you with an IRB shell, from which you can query and modify $r yourself:
+You can open another terminal and run the example client under `irb -r`.
+It would do the same as above, but it would also leave you with an IRB shell from which you can further query or modify `$r` yourself:

 ```
 $ cd RO4R